- Helping Clients with Their Legal Challenges for over 30 Years

 Although a white collar crime would not normally involve violence or force there is no reason to consider the consequences to be light.
 The monetary fines can be enormous and the very real prospect of prison time is not uncommon.
-These crimes are often quite complex and require the sharp legal skills of an experienced Tampa criminal defense attorney from Taracks & Associates.
+These crimes are often quite complex and require the sharp legal skills of an experienced Tampa white collar crime attorney from Taracks & Associates.

 Why choose our defense team to represent you?